nchz/coolmarks/README.md

 ### How?

-Reresearch consists of a simple web API that receives the links of interest from the users and stores the appropriate data, and a web dashboard to interact with the collected items.
+Reresearch consists of a simple web API that receives the links of interest from the users to store the appropriate data, and a web dashboard to interact with the collected items.

 It's built with [Django](https://www.djangoproject.com/), [REST Framework](https://www.django-rest-framework.org/) and a bunch of plugins.